SSWConsulting/SSW.Rules.Content/rules/dotnet-upgrade-for-complex-projects/rule.md

 ---
 There's not 1 single thing that makes a .NET project complicated to migrate to the latest .NET framework.
 Generally though it's a combination of the following:

-* Long lived code base
-* Lots of external dependencies
-* Lots of application components (web, desktop, services, etc)
-* etc

-If your project doesn't meet any of the following criteria, you should consider using the [.NET Upgrade Assistant](https://dotnet.microsoft.com/en-us/platform/upgrade-assistant).
-You can read more about the tool at [Do you know how to modernize your .NET applications?](https://www.ssw.com.au/rules/dotnet-upgrade-assistant/)

 * High complexity
-* High .NET Framework dependencies
+* Lots of .NET Framework dependencies
 * Use of outdated NuGet packages with no modern alternatives

-A successful upgrade has the potential to save you a significant amount of time.
-However, the degree of success varies from one project to another.
+* etc

+If your project doesn't meet any of the above criteria, you should consider using the [.NET Upgrade Assistant](https://dotnet.microsoft.com/en-us/platform/upgrade-assistant).
+You can read more about the tool at [Do you know how to modernize your .NET applications?](https://www.ssw.com.au/rules/dotnet-upgrade-assistant/) If the .NET Upgrade Assistant works for your project, you could save a significant amount of time.
+However, the level of success may vary across diverse projects.

+While complex .NET migration has many steps and it is time-consuming, it offers significant benefits, including incremental migrations, improved risk management, and streamlined progress tracking.

+The migration begins with an evolutionary approach and then smoothly transitions to the strangler fig pattern, optimizing the advantages of both methods.
+The evolutionary approach ensures better compatibility with .NET 8 for the existing code, while the strangler fig pattern facilitates a comprehensive code migration.

+This strategy results in a codebase that functions within the old .NET Framework for a specific duration while progressively moving towards .NET 8.
+The majority of changes bring benefits to both platforms, allowing seamless deployment of these improvements to production.
+You can get more information about different migration approaches at [Do you know the different ways to modernize your application?](https://www.ssw.com.au/rules/modernize-your-app/)

 Below you will find some tips and tricks to help you with your more complicated migrations.

 <!--endintro-->